Resident Evil: Vendetta

 Resident Evil: Vendetta, known as Biohazard: Vendetta (バイオハザード：ヴェンデッタ, Baiohazādo: Vendetta) in Japan, is a 2017 English-language Japanese adult animated biopunk action horror film set in the same universe as the Resident Evil video games.
-Produced by Marza Animation Planet and Capcom producer Hiroyuki Kobayashi, the film features the characters Leon S. Kennedy, Chris Redfield, and Rebecca Chambers.
+Produced by Marza Animation Planet and Capcom producer Hiroyuki Kobayashi, the film features the characters Chris Redfield, Leon S. Kennedy and Rebecca Chambers.
 Takashi Shimizu also served as executive producer, and Capcom producer Hiroyuki Kobayashi supervised the film.
 It is the third CG film, preceded by Resident Evil: Degeneration (2008) and Resident Evil: Damnation (2012), and also the third film installment with Leon Kennedy as a main character.
 It was released in Japan on May 27, 2017.
 A sequel, Resident Evil: Death Island, was released in 2023.

 Plot

 In 2014, (Note: Between the events of Resident Evil 6 (2012) and Resident Evil: Death Island (2023)) BSAA agent Chris Redfield is tracking Glenn Arias, a former CIA operative-turned arms dealer.
 Arias, wanting revenge against the U.S. government for killing his friends and family in a drone strike at his wedding, is developing and smuggling bioweapons into the country, so Chris and other agents infiltrate a mansion in Mexico, to rescue their missing undercover source, Cathy White.
 There, Chris's fellow agents are ambushed by zombies and death traps, with Chris being the sole survivor.
 Outside the mansion, Chris faces Arias, who reveals that Cathy has become a zombie under his control.
 As Arias leaves with his associates, father and daughter Diego and Maria Gomez, the BSAA rescues Chris by slaughtering Cathy and the remaining zombie horde.

 Four months later, Professor Rebecca Chambers, former S.T.A.R.S. unit member and survivor of the Mansion Incident, studies the new "Animality Virus"—"A-virus" for short—that can lay dormant inside any individual until the right trigger is presented.
 The virus has three components: the base virus, the triggering virus, and the vaccine.
 Maria attacks the research labs and releases the virus via the aerosol form.
 While her colleagues turn into zombies, Rebecca formulates a vaccine to make herself immune and is eventually rescued by Chris and his BSAA team: D.C., Damian, and Nadia.
 He briefs her on his mission.